conechan/conechan.github.io/cv-buss.md

 - Draft and execute test plan and test case.
 - Find and track software defect, debug with software designers.
+- Currently, I am on a business trip for Beijing MIIT LTE testing.

 ### CDMA CO Lab Support Engineer in GDNT TDD (Jul.
 2008 – Nov.2010)